The 27th Annual Mahogany & Chrome gathering will be a boating rendezvous

 September 11-12, 2020

-We will be following any state or local government guidelines in regard to the virus at that time of year.
+We will be following any state and local government guidelines in regard to the virus at that time of year.

 Well, another great boat show is now behind us, and if you did not attend, you missed a truly fun event.
 It is hard to believe that this was our 26th year of the Mahogany & Chrome Boat Show.
 The weather was great, although a little on the hot side, Hey, no rain or bad weather is a good thing, right?